 This satisfies your chocolate craving.
-Dates are a perfect sweetener because they also contain fiber, and if you use dates as a sweetener, you don´t get a blood sugar spike.
-You can also use maple syrup or stevia if you don´t have dates at home.
+Dates are a perfect sweetener because they also contain fiber, and if you use dates as a sweetener, you don´t get a blood sugar spike

-This really is my favorite recipe because it is so easy, satisfying, and sugar-free.
-Chocolate mousses are often packed with fat and sugar, but eating this, you don´t need to feel guilty.
+This is my favorite recipe because it is easy, satisfying, and sugar-free.
+Chocolate mousses are often packed with fat and sugar, but by eating this, you don´t need to feel guilty.

 - Avocados.
 Use ripe avocados.
 You can ripen your avocados faster if you store them with bananas.

 - Dates.
 Use soft dates, such as Medjool.